aardschok/setdresstool/README.md

 # Set Dress Tool

-_This tool is currently a work in progress._
+_This tool is currently a work in progress and therefor subject to change._

 Tool for collection of plugins which benefit the set dress workflow.